-HC was approved for this waiver in its FY 2022-2023 MTW Supplement, implementation began 9/1/2023.
+HC was approved for this waiver in its FY 2022-2023 MTW Supplement, implementation began 9/1/2023 and will continue through 8/31/2024.
 As part of the cohort-specific Rent Reform study, Housing Connect will implement a stepped rent model for qualified Housing Choice Voucher (HCV) households as outlined by HUD in the Stepped Rent Policy.